Ralim/IronOS/Documentation/Flashing.md

     - Try a direct connection to the USB port, do not use a USB hub, and use shorter cable.
 If possible pick a port connected to the main board.
     - Switch to a different PC/Laptop and use different ports.
 USB-C ports are recommended but some have also reported having a fussy C port.
     - Hold down the (-) button for the entire firmware update, do not release until near the end.
-- `DC Low` message: a pc/laptop can not fully power pinecil, it generally can only get 5V (non-PD) to communicate for firmware updates and Pinecil will report 'DC Low'.
+- `DC Low` message: a pc/laptop can not fully power pinecil, it generally can only get 5 V (non-PD) to communicate for firmware updates and Pinecil will report 'DC Low'.
 This is normal.

 ## Windows